 Accessories: All sauna packages include standard accessories of thermometer, copper, wood or stainless steel bucket, matching ladle, headrests, backrests, and duckboards.
 A wide range of additional accessories are available.

-Warranty: All Helo® sauna room components are warranted for five years (residential).
-Helo® heaters have a five –year warranty (one year for commercial saunas) against defects in material and workmanship.
-Controls have a five year limited warranty against defects in material and workmanship.
-For further information regarding the Helo® warranty, please contact Helo® or your local authorized Helo® dealer.
+Warranty: All Helo® sauna room components are warranted for 5 years (residential).
+Helo® heaters have a 5 –year warranty (1 year for commercial saunas) against defects in material and workmanship.
+Controls have a 5 year limited warranty against defects in material and workmanship.
+Authorized Dealer sales provide In-Field Warranty!
+For further information regarding the Helo® warranty, please contact SoCal Sauna your local authorized Helo® dealer.

-Design Assistance: Helo®’s design staff will gladly offer any assistance you may require when designing or specifying sauna rooms and heaters, steambaths and steam generators.
+Design Assistance: SoCal Sauna will gladly offer any assistance you may require when designing or specifying sauna rooms and heaters, steambaths and steam boilers/generators.
 CAD design service available.

-Handicap Accessibility: Most of Helo®’s Panel-Built and Custom-Cut saunas can be made handicap accessible.
-Contact Helo for assistance.
+ADA Compliance for Handicap Accessibility: Most of Helo®’s Panel-Built and Custom-Cut saunas can be made ADA Compliant for handicap accessible.
+Contact SoCal Sauna for assistance.

 Refrain from paint, varnishing or staining the interior parts of the sauna with any normal paint or varnish.
 The sauna wood needs to be able breathe adequately.
 Artificial finishes on the sauna wood can create a much hotter surface – resulting in the possibility of fumes or off-gassing from the wood treatment, which will take away some of the “softness” of the heat and steam penetrating the wood and or be unsafe.